MyDigitalLife

 packages

-Although this is a simple application, I use the following the standard packages:
+Although this is a simple application, I use the following standard packages:

 • goedegep.markdowneditor.exe